MonacoProtocol/sdk/readme/the-dev-environment.md

 ## Test Markets

 Currently there is no admin client to allow for developers to create their own markets.
-Until this client is shipped, markets will be regularly added to the protocol to enable development.
-Similarly, the token used to enter the market can be obtained via an airdrop whilst we work on a faucet.
+As such, market automation is in place to facilitate development:

+### Creation

+- Two test markets are created each day at `12:30 UTC`
+- These test markets have 2 outcomes each

+### Settlement

+- The previous days markets will settle daily at `12:30 UTC`
+- Markets will settle with a winning outcome index of `0` meaning the first outcome on a marketAccount will always win

 ### Test Token

-Markets are created using the token [Aqw6KyChFm2jwAFND3K29QjUcKZ3Pk72ePe5oMxomwMH](https://solscan.io/token/Aqw6KyChFm2jwAFND3K29QjUcKZ3Pk72ePe5oMxomwMH?cluster=devnet) this is used on DevNet in place of a token such as USDT.&#x20;
+Markets are created to use the token [Aqw6KyChFm2jwAFND3K29QjUcKZ3Pk72ePe5oMxomwMH](https://solscan.io/token/Aqw6KyChFm2jwAFND3K29QjUcKZ3Pk72ePe5oMxomwMH?cluster=devnet) this is used on DevNet in place of a token such as USDT.&#x20;

 You can request an airdrop through the DevHub: